Key figures

 -

-The age distribution of pedestrian hospitalised injuries over the last 5 years of available data (2017-2021) is shown below.
-In these years, pedestrians in the 0-7 age group reported the lowest number of hospitalised injuries, and the 40-64 age group recorded the highest number.
+The last 5 years of available data (2018-2022) for pedestrian hospitalised injuries shows pedestrians in the 0-7 age group reported the lowest number of hospitalised injuries, and the 40-64 age group recorded the highest number.

 Year